-Survey data collected within all pre-stratified strata were analyzed using Jolly's Method 2 for unequal sample sizes (Jolly 1969 in Norton-Griffiths 1978).
+Survey data collected within each of two pre-stratified strata were analyzed using Jolly's Method 2 for unequal sample sizes (Jolly 1969 in Norton-Griffiths 1978).
 Only counts of adults were used for the final population estimates.
 Lake areas were not subtracted from the total area calculations used in density calculations.